UBS Group AG Sells 14,413 Shares of iShares MSCI France ETF (NYSEARCA:EWQ)

-UBS Group AG decreased its stake in shares of iShares MSCI France ETF (NYSEARCA:EWQ – Get Rating) by 10.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 122,592 shares of the exchange traded fund’s stock after selling 14,413 shares during the period.
-UBS Group AG’s holdings in iShares MSCI France ETF were worth $3,679,000 as of its most recent SEC filing.
+UBS Group AG lowered its stake in iShares MSCI France ETF (NYSEARCA:EWQ – Get Rating) by 10.5% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 122,592 shares of the exchange traded fund’s stock after selling 14,413 shares during the quarter.
+UBS Group AG’s holdings in iShares MSCI France ETF were worth $3,679,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also recently modified their holdings of EWQ.
-BlackRock Inc. boosted its stake in shares of iShares MSCI France ETF by 5,098.9% during the 1st quarter.
-BlackRock Inc. now owns 1,868,322 shares of the exchange traded fund’s stock valued at $66,007,000 after purchasing an additional 1,832,385 shares in the last quarter.
-Hightower 6M Holding LLC bought a new stake in shares of iShares MSCI France ETF during the 1st quarter valued at about $7,050,000.
-Jane Street Group LLC boosted its stake in shares of iShares MSCI France ETF by 340.7% during the 1st quarter.
-Jane Street Group LLC now owns 206,160 shares of the exchange traded fund’s stock valued at $7,284,000 after purchasing an additional 159,383 shares in the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. boosted its stake in shares of iShares MSCI France ETF by 1,318.9% during the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 150,400 shares of the exchange traded fund’s stock valued at $5,314,000 after purchasing an additional 139,800 shares in the last quarter.
-Finally, JPMorgan Chase & Co. boosted its stake in shares of iShares MSCI France ETF by 2,553.2% during the 1st quarter.
-JPMorgan Chase & Co. now owns 89,545 shares of the exchange traded fund’s stock valued at $3,164,000 after purchasing an additional 86,170 shares in the last quarter.
+Other institutional investors have also recently made changes to their positions in the company.
+Banque Pictet & Cie SA raised its stake in shares of iShares MSCI France ETF by 213.0% in the second quarter.
+Banque Pictet & Cie SA now owns 118,041 shares of the exchange traded fund’s stock worth $3,542,000 after buying an additional 80,325 shares during the period.
+Allspring Global Investments Holdings LLC raised its stake in shares of iShares MSCI France ETF by 2.1% in the second quarter.
+Allspring Global Investments Holdings LLC now owns 1,455,914 shares of the exchange traded fund’s stock worth $43,691,000 after buying an additional 29,704 shares during the period.
+Millburn Ridgefield Corp raised its stake in iShares MSCI France ETF by 27.2% during the 2nd quarter.
+Millburn Ridgefield Corp now owns 246,858 shares of the exchange traded fund’s stock valued at $7,408,000 after purchasing an additional 52,738 shares during the period.
+Hightower 6M Holding LLC bought a new stake in iShares MSCI France ETF during the 1st quarter valued at approximately $7,050,000.
+Finally, Catalyst Capital Advisors LLC raised its stake in iShares MSCI France ETF by 22.9% during the 1st quarter.
+Catalyst Capital Advisors LLC now owns 193,552 shares of the exchange traded fund’s stock valued at $6,838,000 after purchasing an additional 36,102 shares during the period.

 iShares MSCI France ETF Price Performance